LCPQ/quantum_package/README.md

-quantum_package
+Quantum package
 ===============

-Set of quantum chemistry programs and libraries
+Set of quantum chemistry programs and libraries.